dianavile/Code-Notes/Promises.md

 __Course Stages:__
 1. Wrapping stage= `the syntax of constructing promises`.
-2. Thening stage =
+2. Thening stage = `the resolution of a promise`
 3. Catching stage =
 4. Chaining stage =

 __States:__